 Again, we have to go back to our four definitions above to better answer this.

-But with Appvance IQ, we have seen the following results:
+With Appvance IQ, we have seen the following typical results:

 - Code Coverage: Did we activate every measurable part of the code?
-The AI Blueprint creates thousands of user stories by itself, no code or recording, following the hints and validations, to achieve near 100% each time.
+The AI Blueprint creates thousands of user stories by itself, no code or recording, following the hints and validations, to achieve close to 100% each time.
 Machine generated.

 - Actions and Page Coverage: Did we get to every unique page and execute every possible action in the application?
 The AI Blueprint creates thousands of user stories itself, following the hints and validations, to achieve near 100% each time.
 In fact by definition, AI blueprinting must execute each and every action and get to each unique page.